 The Endangered Species Act (ESA) of 1973, as amended, (16 U.S.C.
 Section 1531 et seq.) requires federal agencies to use their authorities to conserve endangered and threatened species.
 The ESA requires NMFS, when proposing a fishery action that "may affect" critical habitat or endangered or threatened species, to consult with the appropriate administrative agency (itself for most marine species, the U.S. Fish and Wildlife Service for all remaining species) to determine the potential impacts of the proposed action.
 Consultations are concluded informally when proposed actions may affect but are "not likely to adversely affect" endangered or threatened species or designated critical habitat.
-Formal consultations, including a biological opinion, are required when proposed actions may affect and are "likely to adversely affect" endangered or adverse modification is found, the consulting agency is required to suggest reasonable and prudent alternatives.
+Formal consultations, including a biological opinion, are required when proposed actions may affect and are "likely to adversely affect" endangered or threatened species or adversely modify designated critical habitat.
+If jeopardy or adverse modification is found, the consulting agency is required to suggest reasonable and prudent alternatives.